Filling Our Cups: A Background Story

 Where are they trying to go?

-And in these conversations, I often wonder “Where could this person be now, if someone had believed in them earlier, or if they had been brave enough to try it sooner, or…first?”
+And in these conversations, I often wonder “Where could this person be now, if someone had believed in them earlier, or if they’d been brave enough to try it sooner, or…first - if it was seen as the norm?”

-When my husband’s career was up in the air recently, we had a conversation about what he would do if he could start again.
+When my husband’s career was up in the air recently, we had a conversation about what he’d do if he could start again.
 While his answer was no surprise to me, this discussion really led me to rethink my own goals, and my wishes for my family.
+I feel lucky that I came back to a passion that I had initially been told I wouldn’t be able to make a career from.

 So, my words for this year are strengthen and enough.

-In my work, I want to strengthen the foundations I have laid up until now, and at home, to make sure everything we do brings enough love, fun, friendship, family connection and abundance to fill our cups.
+In my work, I’m working to strengthen the foundations I’ve laid up until now, and at home, to make sure everything we do brings enough love, fun, friendship, family connection and abundance to fill our cups.

-Times are definitely changing.
-I hope our children feel inspired to go out there and fill their cups, too.
+Times are definitely changing and I hope our children feel inspired to go out there and fill their cups, too.

 What does filling YOUR cup look like?

-If you feel you challenge the traditional stereotype in your business, career, industry or hobby, or if you have had multiple careers, I would love to hear from you.
+If you feel you challenge the traditional stereotype in your business, profession, trade, or passion, or if you have had multiple careers, I would love to hear from you.
 To be eligible, participants must live in Auckland, Hamilton, Wellington or Hawkes Bay, and be willing to be interviewed and photographed for this project.

 Note: This is a photography project, but names and identifying information can be kept anonymous, if preferred.